School of Natural Sciences and Mathematics

 The Master of Science program offers students the opportunity to prepare for positions in industry, for further training in related scientific fields, or for further training in chemistry.

 The department has the equipment and facilities necessary for routine use by its faculty and students in teaching and research.
-Larger items include: 270 MHz (2), 400 MHz, and 500 MHz multi-nuclear FT-NMR spectrometers; a powder x-ray diffractometer; assorted spectrophotometers utilizing fluorescence, phosphorescence and absorption; three peptide synthesizers; gel permeation chromatographs; workstations with molecular modeling software; and scanning tunneling and atomic force microscopes.
+Larger items include: 270 MHz (2), 400 MHz, and 500 MHz multi-nuclear FT-NMR spectrometers; powder and single crystal x-ray diffractometer; MALDI mass spectrometer, several GC-MS and HPLC-MS; assorted spectrophotometers utilizing fluorescence, phosphorescence and absorption; peptide synthesizers; gel permeation chromatographs; workstations with molecular modeling software; and scanning tunneling and atomic force microscopes.
 Chemistry also participates in the Alan G. MacDiarmid NanoTech Institute, which houses instrumentation for modern materials science research.
 Facilities external to chemistry, but readily available to its use, include a library, the computer center, the cleanroom, and well-equipped machine and electronics shops.

 Undergraduate preparation equivalent to the degree of Bachelor of Science in Chemistry is required.
 The Chemistry program has no other requirements above the general admission requirements.
 However, admission is competitive and is decided case by case on the basis of the quality of previous relevant academic work, GRE combined score of 295 for the verbal and quantitative components, letters of reference, the student's statement of academic interests and, for foreign students, evidence of fluency in English.
 Foreign students with TOEFL scores less than 600 (paper test), 250 (computer test), or 100 (internet test) are admitted only in special circumstances.